tutorials24x7/mvccruddemolaravelmongo/README.md

-# mvccruddemolaravelmongo
+# Task Management Application
-The MVC (Model View Controller) CRUD (Create, Read, Update, and Delete) demo project using laravel provides the source code to perform CRUD operations using Laravel 8 and MongoDB.
+The Task Management Application demonstrates the CRUD operations to manage the tasks using Laravel 8.

+## Details
+The application utilizes the default project template installed as part of the project setup.
+The complete details are available at [The Complete Guide To Perform CRUD Operations In Laravel Framework Using MongoDB](https://laravel.tutorials24x7.com/blog/the-complete-guide-to-perform-crud-operations-in-laravel-framework-using-mongodb).